Network-Rail-Business-Systems/support-page/README.md

 ## Configuration

 * Add `'manage_support_page'` with admin rights to the UpdatePermissions Command
-* Add a support page admin link to admin blade and prefix it with `@can'manage_support_page'`
+* Add a link to manage Support Details on the admin blade with the route `support-page.admin.index` and wrap it in `@can'manage_support_page'`
 * Add `Route::supportPage();` to web.php

-* Register the form in the Govuk config:
+* Register the form and import the class in the Govuk config:
 ```php
 return [
     'forms' => [